Vicky646Attah/DSA-Documentation/README.md

 My Analysis 2

- Import the employee data into Power BI.
+I Import the employee data into Power BI and did a proper cleaning by

-Do a proper cleaning E.g
+1. Assign a generic gender status to employees who refused to disclose their gender.
-1. Remove employees without salaries and departments indicated as "NULL".
+2. Remove employees without salaries and departments indicate as "NULL".

-2. Assign a generic gender status to employees who refused to disclose their gender.
+first of all i got the employee count using cards on the visual and then i went on to get the total salary by copying and pasting the employee count and and summerizing by count and then i got the average salary and Max and Min salary using the same approach.

-1: Gender Distribution Analysis
+1. For Gender Distribution Analysis
-1. Create a bar chart:
+1. I used a bar chart:
     - Axis: Region/Department
     - Value: Count of Employees by Gender
-2. Use a slicer to filter by region/department.
+2.And then i Used a slicer to filter by region/department.
-3. Visualize the overall gender distribution using a pie chart.
+3. I Visualize the overall gender distribution using a pie chart.

 Visualization:
 - Bar chart: "Gender Distribution by Region"